 - Preheat oven to 350 degrees and grease three 6-inch cake pans.

-- In a large bowl whisk together the eggs, oil, lemon juice, extract, milk and Greek yogurt until smooth.
+- In a large bowl whisk together the eggs, oil, extract, milk and Greek yogurt until smooth.
 Sift in cake mix (prevents lumps of white in the colored batter).
 Divide evenly between three bowls.
 Add red gel food coloring to one and blue to another, leaving one portion white.

 - Pour each color of batter into the prepared baking pans.
 Bake for 25-28 minutes or until a toothpick inserted in the middle comes out clean.
 Allow to cool on rack for 10 minutes before removing to cool completely.